bilalahmad99/bilalahmad99.github.io/index.md

 ---
 <div class='index-head'>
 <p> Hey there! <span class="emoji wave" aria-label="hand wave"></span>
 I use this space to write down my thoughts and experiments (mostly tech related).
-I would love to get feedback and comment which is at the bottom of every page.
+I would love to get feedback and comments.
 <br>
 <br>
 <b>Mandatory Disclosure &#x1F440;:</b> Opinions are my own and not the views of my employer or previous employers.